corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 This mod is designed to understand the species types, ethics, civics, authorities, governments, and origins that are built-in to Stellaris.
 The features of this mod are implemented primarily through brand new events and scripting, meaning that it should not directly conflict with most other mods.
 However, you could end up with odd behavior if you play with mods that significantly alter the default gameplay - for example, adding a new homicidal species (without the mod providing an update to the `is_homicidal` trigger).
 Mods that add or modify civics should generally work but this mod may offer decisions that do not make the most sense for the role-play of new civics.

+### When to Install

+This mod can be safely added to your savegame after the game has started.
+If you remove it, you will lose access to the custom "former ruler/heir" traits and the espionage bonus that is one of the choices upon successfully infiltrating primitives.
+Stellaris is fairly forgiving in situations like this - it's likely that error logs would be generated and the game would otherwise ignore the missing content.
+Back up your savegame before trying to remove a mod.

 ### Required Dependency Mods

 [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) ensures your leaders get all their species-based traits when being assimilated (such as Cybernetic, Psionic, or Erudite).